openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 |   |   |---string.json
 |   |---media
 |   |   |---icon.png
-|---en_GB-vertical-car-mdpi // Example of a qualifiers sub-directory, which needs to be created on your own
+|---en_GB-vertical-car-mdpi // Example of a qualifiers subdirectory, which needs to be created on your own
 |   |---element
 |   |   |---string.json
 |   |---media